last updated December 31, 2015

 When pictures are put on the wall, they are hung.
 When a

-person is executed by dangling them from a rope, they are hanged.
+person is executed using a rope, they are hanged.

 Faze vs. phase